RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 To install each of these in turn, click the relevant link and follow the instructions.

 ### Apple iOS
 Instructions for enhancing the editor in an Apple iOS web browser are not available yet.
+They are expected to be available by the middle of January 2019.

 ### Removing the enhancement
 If you want to remove the enhancement, you can temporarily disable the script or you can delete it.
 You can also disable or delete Tampermonkey.